Machine-learning regression methods for American-style path-dependent contracts: Pricing techniques

 \section{Pricing techniques}

-This section presents the different pricing techniques we will investigate in our numerical experiments in Section~\ref{sec:numerics}.
-In the case of floating-strike Asian options we will use also two methods\footnote{All the authors warmly thank Prof. Antonino Zanette for having provided the MATLAB code for the implementation of the two methodologies.} proposed in \textcite{Goudenege2022}.
+This section presents the different pricing techniques we will investigate in our numerical experiments later on in Section~\ref{sec:numerics}.
+In the case of floating-strike Asian options we will use also two methods proposed in~\textcite{Goudenege2022}.
 The former is based on Gaussian Process Regression and Gauss-Hermite quadrature, and it is named GPR-GHQ.
 The latter is based on the construction of a binomial Markov chain.
 It is beyond the scope of the present article to adapt their methodologies to other payoffs.
 We refer to Appendix~\ref{app:Zanette} for a description of the main features of the two methodologies.

-In the dynamic problem of Equation~\eqref{eq:asian_dynprog} a choice is made between an intrinsic value and a continuation value, the latter being defined by a conditional expectation as
+In the dynamic problem of Equation~\eqref{eq:asian_dynprog} a choice is made between an intrinsic value, $\Psi_{T_i}$, and a continuation value, the latter being defined by a conditional expectation as

-with $0<i<N$ is in general not trivial to calculate.
-In addition, we notice that it is not only a function of the last stock price, say $S_{T_i}$, but a function that potentially depends on the entire history $S_{0}, S_{T_1}, \ldots, S_{T_i}$.
+with $M-1<i<N$; the continuation value is, in general, not trivial to calculate.
+In addition, we notice that it is not only a function of the last stock price, say $S_{T_i}$, but a function that potentially depends on the entire history $S_{T_{M}}, \ldots, S_{T_i}$.
 In what follows, it may happen that we will denote explicitly the dependence of the continuation value on the information set if necessary.

-We now describe how we approximate the continuation values $C_i$ given by Equation~\eqref{eq:continuation}.
+Now, we proceed by describing how we approximate the continuation values $C_{T_i}$ given by Equation~\eqref{eq:continuation}.